-26 Pass mark and distinction
+27 Pass mark and distinction

-- 26.1 The pass mark for most modules is 50%.
-Refer to the tutorial letter of the module concerned for more information. - 26.2 The predicate "with distinction" in a module will be recorded on the Academic Record and the Advance Statement of Results when a student achieves a final examination mark of 75%. - 26.3 A qualification is passed "with distinction" (cum laude) when a student has - 26.3.1 passed all modules for the qualification at Unisa; and - 26.3.2 passed all final-level modules at the first attempt; and - 26.3.3 attained an overall average of 75% in the qualification - 26.3.4.
-The mark for the exempted module(s) granted by virtue of modules passed at Unisa will be included in the calculation of an overall average. - 26.4 Modules passed with distinction are not reflected on the certificate.
-However, if a qualification has been obtained with distinction, this fact will be reflected on both the Advance Statement of Results and the certificate. - The rules apply to all qualifications (postgraduate and undergraduate), irrespective of the duration of the qualification. - 26.5 The sub-minimum rule.
-If a student does not achieve a minimum mark of 40% in the summative assessment, his or her year mark will not be taken into account for the purpose of calculating the final examination mark. - 26.6 In the case of the research proposal module, it is a non-credit bearing module, and no mark is awarded for the research proposal.
+- 27.1 The pass mark for a module is 50% otherwise stated in the respective tutorial letter.
+Please refer to the tutorial letter of the module concerned for more information. - 27.2 The predicate "with distinction" in a module will be recorded on the Academic Record and the Advance Statement of Results when a student achieves a final examination mark of 75% or higher. - 27.3 A qualification is passed "with distinction" (cum laude) when a student has - passed all modules for the qualification at Unisa. - passed all final-level modules at the first attempt. - attained an overall average of 75% or higher in the qualification.

+The mark for the exempted module(s) granted by virtue of modules passed at Unisa will be included in the calculation of an overall average.

+- 27.4 Modules passed with distinction are not reflected on the certificate.
+However, if a qualification has been obtained with distinction, this fact will be reflected on both the Advance Statement of Results and the Certificate. - 27.5 These rules apply to all qualifications (postgraduate and undergraduate), irrespective of the duration of the qualification. - 27.6 If a student does not achieve a minimum mark of 40% in the summative assessment, his or her year mark will not be considered for the purpose of calculating the final examination mark. - 27.7 In the case of the research proposal module, it is a non-credit bearing module, and no mark is awarded for the research proposal.

-27 Remarking an examination answer script
+28 Remarking an examination answer script